 Spiked Red Velvet

-Did that send you spiraling into a delicious spiral of autumnal reveries?
-If your nuptials are scheduled for the fall and all of its scrumptious splendor, we recommend you take note: An apple spice cake with roasted apples, brown sugar mousse, and topped with caramel buttercream.
+Did that send you spiraling into a delicious rabbit hole of autumnal reveries?
+If your nuptials are scheduled for the fall and all of its scrumptious splendor, we recommend you take note: An apple spice cake with roasted apples, brown sugar mousse, topped with caramel buttercream.
 Now all you need is the matching rustic venue.

 That's right, we're spilling all the tea on this one.
 De Lung suggest a pairing of Osmanthus tea cake with roasted apricots and Osmanthus tea icing.
 "Because Osmanthus tea is so delicate, you need at least two cake elements to include the infusion," she explains.
 "I might also recommend introducing something with texture, but still delicate in flavor, like sliced almonds."